Why Are Motor Skills Important?

 Why Sleep Matters for Motor Skills

 Changing head direction can help prevent positional plagiocephaly (flat head) and positional torticollis, by encouraging baby to move their head and strengthen both sides of their neck.
+When baby faces different directions as they lay, they also vary the direction they turn their head in response to a noise (such as a parent entering the room).
+This strengthens neck muscles more evenly on both sides, and changes the places where baby puts pressure on their head as they lay.

 Great ways for children to work their motor skills every day!